Please update your browser.

 JPMorgan Chase is teaming up with HBCUs to create opportunity for black students interested in technology.

-One of these events-the 5th Annual #BISONHACKS hackathon, which was held in March at the Howard University School of Business, drew more than 80 students from Howard and surrounding universities.
+One of these events-the 5th Annual #BISONHACKS hackathon, held in March 2019 at the Howard University School of Business, drew more than 80 students from Howard and surrounding universities.
 The students were tasked with developing technological solutions to address challenges in educational achievement, justice, financial inclusion, and other issues facing members of the Washington D.C., Maryland, and Virginia communities.